- All endpoints return either a JSON object or an array.

 - The resource doesn't exist on the blockchain (yet), visit our Cardano support page for a more detailed explanation

-- Most likely the network is under huge load or an intermittent network error has ocurred.
+- The network is most likely under huge load or an intermittent network error has ocurred.
 Please retry submitting the transaction and in case you receive another 425, wait a few seconds before trying again.

 - Consider upgrading plan to